BohrenAn/CA-Export/README.md

 PowerShell Script to help Export your CA policys as a html format.

+It's a Fork of [https://github.com/dougsbaker/CA-Export](https://github.com/dougsbaker/CA-Export) and has it's own flavor.

 The Script requires the following Permissions

 - Policy.Read.All